-Deep-Cleaning works by using a high-quality detergent, water, and agitation to physically remove soils, stains, and germs from fabrics so that they get rinsed down the drain with the wash water.
-Deep-cleaning does not kill germs.
-Sanitizing and Disinfecting products contain chemicals that work by killing germs and are regulated by the US Environmental Protection Agency (EPA).
-Generally, sanitizers reduce the number of certain bacteria (by 99.9% or more) to a safe level while disinfectants kill bacteria and other germs like viruses.
+Deep Cleaning works by using a high-quality detergent, water, and agitation to physically remove soils, stains, and germs from fabrics so they get rinsed down the drain with the water.
+Deep cleaning does not kill germs.
+Sanitizing and Disinfecting products contain chemicals that kill germs, and they are regulated by the US Environmental Protection Agency (EPA).
+Generally, sanitizers reduce the number of certain bacteria (by up to 99.9 percent) to a safe level, while disinfectants kill bacteria and other germs like viruses.

 Generally, normal laundry cleaning guidelines apply if illness or exposure to illness (including COVID-19) is not suspected:

 If you are caring for immune-compromised persons, or if your household is experiencing contagious illnesses, it is best to follow your healthcare provider’s advice.

 Everyday clothing and outerwear can be washed in cold water with the appropriate dose of a high-quality laundry detergent, such as Tide.

 Underwear, sports clothing, towels, and sheets may need an extra boost of cleaning power by washing in warm water (80?
 F or higher) with the appropriate dose of a high-quality laundry detergent.

 To help prevent damage to laundry items, be sure to check the care labels for washing and drying instructions.

 How to Handle and Wash Laundry Safely When Someone is Suspected or Confirmed to Have COVID-19